Go to main content

 Once your application has been recorded and validated by the coordination of the PhD programme, you will be able to monitorise the deposited theses and the theses for which the examining board has been approved, as well as the agenda where the theses defenses are published.

-If you want to deposit the doctoral thesis in this PhD programme, remember that you must confirm the complete application (status DI) 2 months before the maximum thesis completion date that appears in your file.
+If you want to deposit your doctoral thesis in this doctoral programme, remember that you must send the documentation to be reviewed at least 2 months before the deadline for the completion of the thesis that appears in your file, or the date you have contemplated to have the thesis deposit completed.

-Before starting the online deposit, see the specific considerations of the PhD programme in Medicine by consulting this link.
+Remember, before starting the online deposit, review the specific criteria of the doctoral program in Medicine.

 Compendium of publications: Mandatory documentation if requested